 Make It Sparkle

 There is no such thing as too clean when it comes to selling your home!
 Set up time in advance to deep-clean carpets and spruce up your windows and mirrors.
 Clean light fixtures as well as light and plug switches.
 Don't forget that crisp, freshly laundered bed linen and bath towels (ideally in a neutral color) are required.
 Last but not least, make sure that the floors and skirtings are immaculate.
 Cleaning your curtains is also a good idea.

 Add Curb Appeal

 The facade of your home is the first in-person impression that potential buyers will get of it, so it must be friendly, well-kept, and neat.
-Here are some suggestions for improving your home's curb appeal to help it sell faster.
+Here are some suggestions for improving your home's curb appeal to help it sell faster without a realtor.
 When time is of the essence, consider hiring a professional landscaper to complete these chores quickly: